sizeofvoid/libopeninput/doc/user/lua-plugins.rst

    any resources associated with this plugin.
 This call must be the last call in your plugin, it is effectively equivalent to Lua's `os.exit() <https://www.lua.org/manual/5.4/manual.html#pdf-os.exit>`_.

+.. function:: libinput::log_debug(message)

+   Log a message at the libinput debug log priority.
+See ``libinput::log_error()`` for details.

+.. function:: libinput::log_info(message)

+   Log a message at the libinput info log priority.
+See ``libinput::log_error()`` for details.

+.. function:: libinput::log_error(message)

+   Log a message at the libinput error log priority.
+Whether a message is displayed in the log depends on libinput's log priority, set by the caller.

+   A compositor may disable stdout and stderr.
+Log messages should be preferred over Lua's ``print()`` function to ensure the messages end up in the same location as other libinput log messages and are not discarded.

 .. function:: libinput:now()